 Use again icon and choose item Numerical sources objects choice.

 The left list box contains numerical elements that can be chosen for sources objects.
 Click on ang the click on button Insert (you can also double-click on ang) then validate as shown underneath.

 We must now indicate the final objects of our construction.
 In this example, final objects will only be graphical objects.

 Mathgraph32 allows the user to choose for final objects exclusively objects created only with the sources objects.

-Click on point M, on the three segments, on the angle mark then right click.
+Click on point M, on the three segments, on the angle mark then click on the red STOP button.

-To get the construction finalized, use menu item Constructions - Finish current construction.
+To get the construction finalized, use menu item and choose item Finish current construction.